karmaniverous/blog/_posts/2022-07-20-testing-redux-in-nextjs.md

 **Translation:** Not the way I wish software worked!
 Lord knows I know how hard this is, and I don't mean to cast any aspersions on the Redux team!
 They're doing a bang-up job and for free.
 Scholars and gentlemen, every one of them.
 I just wish this were easier.
-Now quit punching me, Twitter! :rofl: {:
+Now quit punching me, Twitter! 🤣 {:
 .notice--warning}

 Anyway... what to do?